 Since we wrote our last blog on the subject, more developments have taken place within the world of insurance.
 The Insurance Brokers Association of Ontario (IBAO) is actively encouraging all insurance providers in the province to provide coverage solutions for Uber drivers, Lyft drivers, and other rideshare drivers.
-Major insurance companies continue to refine their commercial products for Uber drivers, in order to meet the growing needs of this new industry.
+Major insurance companies continue to refine their products for Uber drivers, in order to meet the growing needs of this new industry.

 As a result, some great options are coming into the marketplace — and the team at The Ostic Group is here to help find the right one for you.
 What’s the bottom line?
 Watch the video below to find out:

 If you are considering becoming an Uber drive, you need to contact your insurance broker to understand your level of exposure.
 Ensure that you are protected when using Uber, Lyft, or other ride-sharing apps — it’s that simple.

 Uber Rideshare Insurance | Intact Insurance

 Uber Rideshare Insurance is a new product created by the team at Intact Insurance and developed in collaboration with Uber directly.
 It applies to the Uber ridesharing program and their drivers exclusively (not to other ridesharing services).

 This product is currently available for Uber drivers in Ontario and select other provinces across Canada.
 In this blog, we will focus on the features of the product available in Ontario.

 This commercial coverage includes the following features and statutory accident benefits:

 - Third party liability ($2 million): covers your liability to your riders (passengers) as a rideshare driver.
 This takes precedence over your personal auto coverage.